The paperboard product

 Carbon dioxide and water are converted into simple glucose-based sugars by the action of sunlight on the green chlorophyll-containing cells of the plant kingdom.
 This process is known as photosynthesis and is accompanied by the emission of oxygen.
 The natural sugars can be polymerised in plants to produce cellulose.

-Cellulose makes up around 44 % of the wood fibre.
+Cellulose constitutes around 44% of the composition of wood fibre.
 Pure cellulose fibres are soft, flexible and white.
 The other constituents are hemicelluloses, lignin and extractives.
 Hemicelluloses are a group of substances related to cellulose but have lower molecular weight and a more complicated chain structure.
 Lignin is a more complex polymer and very different from cellulose.
 It is hard and brittle.
 Both hemicelluloses and lignin occur in the fibre but the main concentration of lignin is between the fibres, giving adhesion and rigidity to the structure of wood.

 The process of fibre separation, or pulping, takes advantage of the differences between lignin and cellulose.

 There are natural properties which all wood fibres have to a greater or lesser degree as well as specific properties associated with the fibres of particular tree species.
 Fibre characteristics are also influenced by the method of pulping which is used.

 - the ability of fibres to grip each other and bond into a strong, homogeneous structure